 Travel Chessboard

-In high school, for my Design and Technology AS Level coursework project, I ideated, designed and built a travel chessboard out of wood, metal, clay and magnets.
+Summary: In high school, for my Design and Technology AS Level coursework project, I ideated, designed and built a travel chessboard out of wood, metal, clay and magnets.

 To choose my user, I interviewed five different people from age groups ranging from pre-teen to adult.
 In the end, I chose my brother, Advay, who had been struggling with playing chess on the school bus.